davidmoten/logan/README.md

 =====
 Java project for analysing logs using time-series analysis.
 Loaded data kept in memory.

+This project was created to perform log-analysis selectively and locally only without the headache (sometimes worth it) of setting up a distributed log gatheering system like Splunk.
+All data is loaded into memory and when more log lines are read than is memory available then the eldest lines are trimmed.
+Queries are fast (1 second refresh time for many graphs that involve 1 million records).

 Configure to load and tail local files then start a local jetty web server to serve interactive graphs (charts in US speak).

 Status: pre-alpha